BreakTechEu/noadblock-nice-message/README.md

 ### Contribute

-Feel free to contribute developing or translate this plugin.
+Feel free to contribute to this plugin by developing new features, bug fixing, and translate it.